Written by Veronica |

 What Does a Newborn Panda Look Like?

-Newborn giant panda cubs are extremely tiny, usually weigh about 100 to 200 grams, and having roughly the size of a cup of tea.
+A newborn panda weighs only 100-200 grams, which is about 1/900th of its mother’s weight (equivalent to the weight of a stick of butter), and having roughly the size of a cup of tea.
 They are born hairless, blind, and extremely vulnerable due to the fact that they are all premature.
 The newborn period generally lasts from July to September, coinciding with the breeding timeline.

 First Days: Weight, Blindness, and Vulnerability